samageloff/svirm/README.md

 Muzli UI Interactions
 =====================

 This is a series of UI interactions, inspired from Muzli-featured designers, and implemented using modern web technologies.
-I pluck example interactions from (https://medium.muz.li/@usemuzli)[Muzli's UI Interactions of the Week].
+I pluck example interactions from [Muzli's UI Interactions of the Week](https://medium.muz.li/@usemuzli).
 I hope you enjoy the series.

 Series 1
 --------